Visualizing the Marine Geology off Southern California

 Geological Society of America

 Gardner, James, "Visualizing the Marine Geology off Southern California" (2004).
-Center for Coastal and Ocean Mapping.
+Geological Society of America (GSA).
 318.